kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 # Background on Industrial Control Systems {#background}

-An industry control network interconnects devices used to operate, control and monitor physical equipment in industrial environments. {{icn-arch}} below shows such systems' reference model and functional components.
+An industrial control network interconnects devices used to operate, control and monitor physical equipment in industrial environments. {{icn-arch}} below shows such systems' reference model and functional components.
 Closest to the physical equipment are field devices (actuators and sensors) that connect to